Shopify/oktakit/README.md

 ## Usage

-`Oktakit` follow the same patterns as [`Octokit`](https://github.com/octokit/octokit.rb), if you are familiar with it you should feel right at home.
+`Oktakit` follows similar patterns as found in [`Octokit`](https://github.com/octokit/octokit.rb).
+So if you are familiar with Oktakit, then you should feel right at home.

 ```ruby
 client = Oktakit.new(token: 't0k3n', organization: 'my-great-org')